 This is why I am offering my after-death care consultations and ministry.
 I am convinced that such conscious work will change the very nature of the way we “do death,” and pave the way for more mindful, creative and beautiful ways to make our transition from this world.

-A consultation in the comfort of your own home – for individuals or couples who wish to imagine and put in place a customized practical and/or spiritual plan for what will happen to their bodies after death.
+A conversation in the comfort of your own home – for individuals or couples who wish to imagine and put in place a customized practical and/or spiritual plan for what will happen to their bodies after death.
 A list of questions, sent beforehand, will help you get started before we meet.
-(2 hours).

 Learn all your options for after-death care and be guided in making the decisions that are congruent with your life and values.
 Includes information on local funeral homes and their services for cremation or burial.